IBM’s Watson integrates Shutterstock to make photos, videos, and music easier to find

 “At the core of many successful campaigns is a powerful visual experience that resonates with the audience.
 But as a business’ content libraries continue to grow, finding that perfect image becomes a challenge,” Richard Hearn, chief revenue officer at IBM, said in a statement.
 “Now customers can use AI to quickly sift through Shutterstock’s library, which includes millions of professional quality content, and create and launch campaigns that resonate with their target audiences and move them to take action.”

-Shutterstock joins an impressive roster of companies already using IBM’s Watson Content Hub, including Amadori Group, American Eagle Outfitters, Boots, Ermes, Moosejaw Mountaineering, Office Brands, Performance Bicycle, and REI.
+With the IBM partnership, Shutterstock’s media collection and tools are now available to the impressive roster of companies using Watson Content Hub, including Amadori Group, American Eagle Outfitters, Boots, Ermes, Moosejaw Mountaineering, Office Brands, Performance Bicycle, and REI.